Andrey Myagkov: Biography

 Andrey Myagkov was born on 8 July 1938 in Leningrad, USSR.
 His father, Vasily Myagkov, was a professor at Leningrad State Technical University.
 Young Myagkov showed interest in theater and acting and participated in a drama club at high school.
-Upon his graduation from high school he chose to study chemistry and attended Lensoviet Leningrad Institute of Technology, graduating in 1961 as a chemical engineer.
-His first job was engineer-researcher at Leningrad State Institute of Plastics.
-At the same time he continued to play on stage as an amateur actor.
+Upon his graduation from high school, he chose to study chemistry and attended the Lensoviet Leningrad Institute of Technology, graduating in 1961 as a chemical engineer.
+His first job was an engineer-researcher at the Leningrad State Institute of Plastics.
+At the same time, he continued to play on stage as an amateur actor.

 In 1961, he entered the Nemirovich-Danchenko Moscow Art Theatre school.
-After graduation in 1964 Myagkov joined the Sovremennik Theatre in Moscow.
-There his stage partners were such notable Soviet actors as Oleg Yefremov, Yevgeny Yevstigneyev, Galina Volchek, Oleg Tabakov, Oleg Dal, Igor Kvasha, Valentin Gaft.
-One of his first stage plays was Uncle's dream (based on Fyodor Dostoevsky's novel of the same name) where he performed the role of the uncle.
+After graduation in 1964, Myagkov joined the Sovremennik Theatre in Moscow.
+There, his stage partners were such notable Soviet actors as Oleg Yefremov, Yevgeny Yevstigneyev, Galina Volchek, Oleg Tabakov, Oleg Dal, Igor Kvasha, Valentin Gaft.
+One of his first stage plays was Uncle's Dream (based on Fyodor Dostoevsky's novel of the same name) where he performed the role of the uncle.

-In cinema he got his big break when director Elem Klimov offered him the lead role in the satiric film Adventures of a Dentist (1965).
+In cinema, he got his big break when director Elem Klimov offered him the lead role in the satiric film Adventures of a Dentist (1965).
 His next work in cinema was a role of Alyosha in critically acclaimed The Brothers Karamazov (1969) based on Dostoevsky's eponymous novel, which made him known.